Editage Insights Editage Insights

 Similar to other components of a manuscript like the Introduction and Method sections, literature review is an important part of your manuscript.
 A literature review, especially if it is a stand-alone paper would usually have these components:

-However, if the literature review is part of the manuscript, then the way it is structured will depend on journal requirements.
-It can be written as a single paragraph, but the paragraph can be structured to include the Introduction, Methods, etc. but without the actual sub-headings.
+If the literature review is part of the manuscript, then the way it is structured will depend on journal requirements.
+It can be written as a single paragraph or as multiple paragraphs, and is usually a part of the Introduction.
+It may or may not have a separate heading or subheadings.

 Conclusion